-1.84 Handling of Criminal Justice Information (CJI)
+1.88 Handling of Criminal Justice Information (CJI)

-Agencies and their users must ensure electronic media and printed documents that contain criminal justice information, whether in transit or storage, is properly secured.
-Electronic criminal justice information must be protected and preferably encrypted.
+Agencies and their users must ensure electronic media and printed documents that contain criminal justice information, whether in transit or storage, are properly secured.
+Electronic criminal justice information must be encrypted when outside an agency's CJIS Physically Secure Area.
 This includes criminal justice information stored on hard drives in laptops, scanners, copy machines, external hard drives, USB flash drives, digital memory cards, and other electronic media.
-Before sending criminal justice information over the Internet or any segment of a non-criminal justice controlled network, including email and FTP, make sure the information is encrypted.
-Users should not copy and paste an FCIC/NCIC response into an email, record management or jail management system unless they have been notified by their TAC or Local Agency Security Officer, or LASO, that the proper security is in place.
+Before sending criminal justice information over the Internet or any segment of a non-criminal justice controlled network, including email and File Transfer Protocol (FTP) access to documents, the user must ensure the information is encrypted.
+Users should not copy and paste an FCIC/NCIC response into an email, record management or jail management system unless they have been notified by their FAC or Local Agency Security Officer (LASO) that the proper security is in place.
 Printed criminal justice information must be disposed of properly by either shredding or burning the documents.
 Electronic media used to store CJI must be physically destroyed or completely overwritten.

-1.85 System Passwords
+1.89 System Passwords

 All computer software or systems accessing FCIC/NCIC, whether provided by FDLE, developed by a local agency or purchased from a vendor, must follow the password requirements defined in the CJIS Security Policy.
 Each user must have a unique user name, a strong password, and practice secure password habits.
-Users should not share passwords or leave passwords in conspicuous locations.
-Additionally, users should log off at the end of the shift or when another user wants to access the computer system or software.
+Users shall not share passwords or leave passwords in conspicuous locations.
+Additionally, users shall log off at the end of their shift or when another user wants to access the computer system or software.

-1.86 System Passwords
+1.90 System Passwords